Top Ten Reviews Verdict

 Hoover offers lots of options for customer support, but the warranty on this machine is only one year.
 Other machines offered more coverage, though they also cost more, so that is to be expected.

 The Hoover Powerdash Pet Compact is the perfect machine for the owner of a new puppy.
-We liked it better than the handheld spot vacs that are popular because it’s on wheels.
+We liked it better than the handheld spot vacs, which are popular because they are on wheels.
 Roll it over to the mess and it should be gone in just a few passes.